openmovementproject/openmovement/docs/buildax/docs/user-guide.md

 - Sample Number (as a range)
 - Last N Samples (from most recent backwards)

-In addition, if the router determines that the parameters entered do not translate to an acceptable range, an error 400 (Bad Request) will be returned.
+In addition, if the LRS determines that the parameters entered do not translate to an acceptable range, an error 400 (Bad Request) will be returned.

 ## Admin

-To update the login credentials for the router, simply fill in the form on the Admin tab.
+To update the login credentials for the LRS, simply fill in the form on the Admin tab.
 There are no hard-coded complexity requirements for the password, but normal convention should be followed.
 The maximum password length is 32 characters.